 Delete all deletable files

-The button “Delete all deletable files” allows you to bulk delete all files that were detected in scan (with the exception of wp-config.php).
+The button “Delete all deletable files” allows you to bulk delete all files that were detected in a scan (with the exception of “wp-config.php”).
 This action should be exercised with extreme caution.
-If you have a premium theme or plugin or a theme or plugin you have developed yourself, there will not be an option to restore these files.
-However, deleting it may break your site.
+If you have a premium theme or plugin, or a theme or plugin you have developed yourself, there will not be an option to restore these files.
+However, deleting them may break your site.
 If you find infected files in a custom theme or plugin, a safer action will typically be to get a fresh version and reinstall.

 The “Delete all deletable files” exists for one specific circumstance only, and that is when there are massive amounts of malicious files that are not part of WordPress core or any of your custom themes or plugins.
-Again – use with caution, and make sure you know what you are deleting!
+Again, use this option with caution, and make sure that you know what you are deleting!

 Mark as fixed